trampgeek/moodle-filter_ace_inline/README.md

         print(open("blah.txt").read())
         </pre>

+6. data-file-taids.
+This is a JSON specification that maps from filename(s) to the ID(s) of textareas, or other HTML elements with a val() method, that will be used to provide the job with one or more files in the working directory.
+For each attribute, a file of the specified filename is created and the contents of that file are the contents of the associated textarea at the time the Try it! button is clicked.
+If data-files is also specified, it is ignored. [data-files is deprecated].

-5. data-params.
+7. data-params.
 This is a JSON object that defines any Jobe sandbox parameters that are to have non-standard values, such as `cputime` and `memorylimit`.
 This shouldn't generally be needed.
 Default: '{"cputime": 2}'.
 Note that the maximum cputime is set via the administrative interface and any attempt to exceed that is silently overridden, using the administrator-defined maximum instead.

-6. data-code-mapper.
+8. data-code-mapper.
 This string value must be the name of a global JavaScript function (usually defined in a \<script> element preceding the \<pre> element) that takes the Ace editor code as a parameter and returns a modified version, e.g. with extra code inserted.
 If used in conjunction with data-prefix and data-suffix (below), the code-mapper function is applied first and then the prefix and/or suffix code is added.

-7. data-prefix.
+9. data-prefix.
 This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
 An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

-8. data-suffix.
+10. data-suffix.
 This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
 An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

-9. data-html-output.
+11. data-html-output.
 If this attribute is present (with any value) the output from the run is interpreted as raw HTML.
    The output from the program is simply wrapped in a \<div> element and inserted directly after the Try it! button.
 An example of a ace-interactive-code